FirstGroup: 2020s

-In May 2020, FirstGroup announced it has effectively reversed its previous strategy, opting to retain its UK bus operations and instead sell its assets in North America.
+In May 2020, following pressure from Canadian activist investor Coast Capital Savings, FirstGroup announced it has effectively reversed its previous strategy, opting to retain its UK bus operations and instead sell its assets in North America.
 In April 2021, FirstGroup agreed terms to sell the First Student and First Transit businesses to EQT; the sale completed later in 2021.

 During October 2021, FirstGroup announced the sale of Greyhound Lines to Flixbus, completing its stated divestments to focus on its core UK public transport businesses.
 In October 2021, the open-access operator Lumo commenced operating services on the East Coast Main Line.

 In June 2022, FirstGroup's board unanimously rejected a £1.2bn takeover proposal from US private equity firm I Squared Capital; a spokesperson stated that the offer had undervalued the company.
 While talks between the two companies continued for a further two months, I Squared ultimately called off its efforts in August 2022.

 In February 2023, FirstGroup announced that subject to regulatory approval, it would purchase both the bus services and bus dealer operations of Purfleet-based Ensignbus.

-In January 2024, FirstGroup purchased York Pullman.
-In October 2024, FirstGroup purchased both Lakeside Group and Anderson Travel.
+A year later in January 2024, FirstGroup purchased York Pullman, followed by both Lakeside Group and Anderson Travel in October 2024.

 In September 2024, FirstGroup purchased Grand Union's London Euston to Stirling operating rights.
-Then in December 2024, it purchased Grand Union's other approved operating rights from London Paddington to Carmarthen.

-Also in December 2024, FirstGroup announced it has agreed terms to purchase RATP Dev Transit London from RATP Group.
+In December 2024, it purchased Grand Union's other approved operating rights from London Paddington to Carmarthen, which was followed by the FirstGroup announcing it has agreed terms to purchase RATP Dev Transit London from RATP Group, forming First Bus London.

-In January 2025, FirstGroup purchased Matthews Coach Hire.
+In January 2025, the FirstGroup purchased Matthews Coach Hire.
 In May 2025, the South Western Railway train operating company was transferred to the Department for Transport owned South Western Railway, following a commitment to renationalising railway services by the Labour Government.

+In early 2026, the company purchased Hills Coaches of Wolverhampton, and, in April 2026, the company bought the family owned businesses, Eagle Coaches, based in Bristol, and Wilfreda Beehive.